mbaumer/us_hep_funding/docs/_states/UT.md

 Mike Lee is the #11 Republican on the Senate Committee on Commerce, Science, and Transportation

-Mitt Romney is not on any of our key committees
+Mitt Romney is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: